-Especially if you have an LSAT Test Administration coming up, a drop in your practice test scores can be demoralizing.
+If you have an LSAT test administration coming up, a drop in your practice test scores can be demoralizing.
 Was all this work for nothing?
 What if it happens again?

 Indeed, the more your test scores fluctuate in the early stages of your test preparation, the more you can learn from them.
 Many students experience fluctuations of 10 points or more, which can be attributed to several factors:

-- Test endurance.
 Without taking a ton of practice tests, you cannot build the endurance and stamina necessary to complete a five-section test without getting mentally exhausted.
 This is probably evident from your performance on the last section of your practice tests, or on questions that are toward the end of each section.
-Ideally, you should have taken at least 10 of those by now, all under timed conditions and each with an additional “unscored” section to replicate the actual experience of taking a five-section test.
+Ideally, you should have taken at least 10 of those by now, all under timed conditions.
 As you probably know, it is imperative to take and review your practice tests correctly (for more information on how to do that, click here).

 If your scores fluctuate, there is no reason to panic.
 For better or worse, your most recent practice test score is a rather poor predictor of what your scores will look like in two weeks.
 That said, every fluctuation is a chance to reassess what you have done right, and what you haven’t.